Finnitio/06-EQ-Optimizer/README.md

 ```

 Relative paths inside `ways[].file` are resolved against the config file’s directory.
 The optional `name` field drives the output folder naming (`output/<name>/plot.png`), and the optional `sample_rate` controls how digital filters are evaluated (defaults to 192 kHz so the 20 kHz band is well below Nyquist).
 The `color` field accepts either hex codes (e.g. `#1f77b4`) or the built-in English/German names (`blau`, `blue`, `grün`, `green`, `rot`, `red`, etc.); any unknown name raises a clear error at load time.

+### Calibrating manufacturer profiles
+- Run `python main.py --add-manufacturer hypex` to estimate scale factors for `peq`, `shelf`, and `allpass` filters from the measured sweeps located under `input/` (`peq.txt`, `allpass.txt`, and `lowshelf.txt` by default).
+All three sweeps must represent **second-order** sections configured for 3 dB, $Q = 0.707$, and $f = 1000$ Hz; this also covers both low and high shelves because the manufacturer profile scales the shared shelf block.
+- Use `--peq-sweep`, `--allpass-sweep`, or `--shelf-sweep` to point at alternative sweep filenames, and `--calibration-sample-rate` to match the DSP’s internal rate if it differs from the default 192 kHz.
+The command reuses `--manufacturer-config` to decide which JSON file should be updated (creating it when necessary) and overwrites existing entries with the same name.

+### Test comparison mode
+- Run `python main.py --test` once you have placed `VituixFR.txt` (standard FRD columns) in the `input/` folder.
+The command loads the configured project, sums all filtered ways, resamples the Vituix measurement to the shared frequency grid, trims both traces to 20 Hz–20 kHz, and writes `output/<project_name>/test.png`.
+- The figure overlays the magnitude traces of the summed response and the Vituix measurement, centers the vertical scale around the average magnitude of both curves (±5 dB), and shows a paired phase plot where both traces are wrapped to ±180°.
+Pass `--vituix-file some/other.frd` to compare against a different reference sweep and `--no-show` when you only need the PNG file.

 ### Filters array (per way)
 - `type`: one of `butterworth`, `linkwitz-riley`/`lr`, `peq`, `shelf`, or `phase` (all-pass).